jax-ml/jax/docs/new_docs/301/hijax-types.md

 * **Invariants.** The two components are coupled: `scale` must have the shape of `qvalue` minus its last axis, and `qvalue` is only meaningful together with its `scale`.
-As a pytree, nothing stops code from crossing the streams; under transformations, JAX itself sees only independent leaves.
+As a pytree, nothing stops code from mismatching values and scales; under transformations, JAX itself sees only independent leaves.
 * **Types in jaxprs.** As a pytree, a quantized array appears in traced code as two unrelated array values.
 We'd rather see one value, of one